Kingdom of Fear

 - he shall not leave Israel

-- he shall not come within 550 yards (500 m) of a border crossing or airport
+- he shall not come within 550 yards of a border or airport

-- he shall not come within 100 yards (90 m) of a foreign embassy
+- he shall not come within 100 m of a foreign embassy

 - his phone and Internet use shall be subject to monitoring

-- he shall notify authorities of any change in his place of residence, and whom he intends to meet
+- he shall notify authorities of change of residence

 I Am Your Spy